Nerwyn/service-call-tile-feature/README.md

 Sliders can track either the state or attribute of an entity, meaning that when that entity's state or attribute changes so will the slider to match.
 By default it will track the `state` of an entity.
 To change this, set `Attribute` to the name of the attribute you want the slider to track.
 In order to pass the the slider's value to an action, set the value in the action data to `{{ value | float }}`.

 By default the slider's range will be from 0 to 100, with a step size of 1.
 You will need to adjust this depending on the action you are calling.
-If you find that the service you are calling does not like non-whole numbers (like `light.turn_on` with `color_temp`), make sure to set step size to a whole number and to use the `int` filter in the action data template.
+If you find that the action you are calling does not like non-whole numbers (like `light.turn_on` with `color_temp`) in it's data, make sure to set step size to a whole number and to use the `int` filter in the action data template.

 To prevent value bouncing, sliders will wait for one second before retreiving an updated value from Home Assistant after it's action is called.
 This time can be changed by changing `Update after action delay`.